sagemath/sagewiki_to_gh-2022-10-10/days94.md

 == Financial support ==

 The school will be partially funded by the Opendreamkit project.
+The LaBRI (University of Bordeaux) and the CNRS co-organize the project via the Opendreamkit Project.
 We expect to be able to cover the travel and lodging expenses of the participants and speakers.

 == Contact ==